MikalDin/project-inventory-web-application/readme.md

 ![The form shows partial errors.](./assets/form-submit-partial-errors.png)

-If only some of the problems from the form are fixed, errors still occur.
-As you can see, however, there are fewer error messages.
+If only some of the problem

 ![A new resource is created.](./assets/create-new-resource.png)